JulijaTand/Beat_the_Heat/README.md

 ​

 H3: On the current energy reduction pace of 0.88%, Germany will only meet its 30% energy reduction target by 2041.
-Our forecast model suggests a need for a reduction at a pace of 2.01% year over year to meet the target by 2030.
+Our forecast model suggests a need for a reduction at a pace of 2.01% year-on-year to meet the target by 2030.

 ​